RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Conclusions

 \section{Conclusions}

-In this paper, we show that evaluating financial LLMs solely by answer accuracy overlooks a critical dimension of reliability: the ability to determine whether a question should be answered at all.
-General-purpose models tend to keep answering even when key information is missing.
-Most financial domain models avoid blind guessing, but they still fail to clearly identify which condition is missing.
-Reasoning-focused models such as Fin-R1 perform better by explicitly recognizing missing conditions, but sometimes overthink the problem.
-Based on this, we argue that reliability in financial LLMs should be evaluated across three complementary behaviors: whether it can answer correctly when information is sufficient, whether it can identify which conditions are missing when information is incomplete, and whether it can reject answering when no option is supported by the question.
-Only models that behave consistently across these settings can be considered dependable for real-world financial use.
+In this paper, we show that evaluating financial LLMs solely by answer accuracy misses a key aspect of reliability: knowing when not to answer.
+Models often answer despite missing information, especially in Chinese, where terminology hides missing conditions and triggers more assumptions.
+Financial models reduce blind guessing but still struggle to identify what is missing, while reasoning-focused models improve condition detection but may over-reason.
+Scaling alone does not solve this: larger models achieve high answer accuracy but low reasoning accuracy, increasing over-commitment without improving condition checking.
+We therefore argue that reliable financial LLMs must satisfy three criteria: answer correctly when information is sufficient, identify missing conditions when it is not, and abstain when no valid answer exists.
+Only models that perform consistently across these settings in both languages are dependable in practice.